 Many people have experienced the pain of trigger points, even if they do not know what trigger points are.
-Not to be confused with acupressure points or ‘pressure points,’ trigger points are typically found in muscles that are overworked or injured from falls, strains and sprains.
+So, what is a trigger point?
+Not to be confused with acupressure points or ‘pressure points,’ trigger points are typically found in muscles that are overworked or injured from falls, strains, and sprains.
 A major cause of trigger points is submaximal isometric muscle contraction (contraction without shortening) of muscle (Davies, p.
 26).
 When we are holding a static position for long periods of time we are contracting several muscles without shortening them.
 This is the perfect setup for trigger points and myofascial pain, as anyone who sits at a computer all day can attest!

 Trigger points, per Janet Travell and David Simons, are “hyperirritable spots in skeletal muscle that are associated with a hypersensitive palpable nodule in a taut band (of muscle)” (Davies, p.
 10).